-For the past 36 years, Literary Arts has built community around literature, books, and storytelling, and the essential ideas and issues they raise.
+For more than 36 years, Literary Arts has built community around literature, books, and storytelling, and the essential ideas and issues they raise.

 Literary Arts began in 1984 as Portland Arts and Lectures, an event series designed to bring leading authors and cultural thinkers to Portland.
 Now a Portland tradition, the series brings the world’s most celebrated writers to present original talks about their art, as well as the most compelling political, social, and cultural issues of our time, before one of the largest literary lecture audiences in the nation.

 Portland Arts & Lectures merged with the Oregon Institute for Literary Arts (OILA) to become Literary Arts.
 OILA was dedicated to supporting Oregon’s writers and publishers through grants, awards, and public recognition.
 The mission of OILA lives on through the Oregon Book Awards and Literary Fellowships program, which honors and supports Oregon writers and publishers through fellowships and awards.

 In 1996, we launched Writers in the Schools (WITS), which employs local writers to teach semester–long writing workshops in all local public high schools and several alternative programs.
 Today, our Youth Programs serve over 4,000 students annually through transformative literary experiences, from the classroom to the concert hall.

 Our radio show and podcast The Archive Project debuted on local NPR station OPB in 2012 and the podcast began in 2014.
 The Archive Project features the most sought-after recordings from more than 36 years of events.
 Each week, new lectures are available to stream for free.
 Episodes also air every Sunday at 7:00 p.m.
 (Pacific) on OPB radio.